 •Attendance Guidelines for Funeral & Memorial Services

 We are following current DOH guidelines provided to us regarding number of attendees at any event.
-Currently, the limit family members & guests in our funeral home for a visitation/wake or funeral service in the funeral home is fifty percent (50%) of the available capacity, and a service in a house of worship is fifty percent (50 %) of the facility’s available capacity, with a maximum of 250 attendees.
+Currently, the maximum number of family members & guests allowed in our funeral home for a visitation/wake or funeral service in the funeral home is fifty percent (50%) of the available capacity, and a service in a house of worship is seventy-five percent (75 %) of the facility’s available capacity, with a maximum of 250 attendees.

 We have online arrangement collaboration, service selection options and merchandise selection available through our Family Connections program.
 We also have onsite and off-site live streaming equipment for events.